ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

         'normal' page rendering.
   [ ] - generate and recognise the 404 page - particularly, 1st check that the
         template is available and route it directly in the `RenderContext`.
-[ ] - Index Pages
+[x] - Index Pages
   [x] - ensure that the default for template is `index` if the page is an index
         page.
-  [ ] - For every route level, and index page is required.
+  [x] - For every route level, and index page is required.
 We have to generate
-	the `SourcePageContext` for the route level if there is no explicit index page.
-This means a change to the `SourcePageContext`.
+	the `VirtualPageContext` for the route level if there is no explicit index page.
-  [ ] - Modified the `SourcePageContext` so that it can be 'detached' from
-	a page.
-In particular, the content file needs to be a `Maybe` so it can be blank.
 [x] - Process the `<!--more-->` tag to say where a content summary ends.  e.g.
       we walk the processed Pandoc text elements and find the this item.
 Note it only looks for the first one.
 All the others are stripped.